 Most criminal defendants focus on winning at trial, and seldom consider the need for an appeal until after they are found guilty.
 This is a big mistake.
-A criminal defense lawyer who represents a defendant in a trial court must always think about the possibility of an appeal, and act to protect the client's appellate rights in the event of a loss at trial.Representing Clients in State Court Appeal
+A criminal defense lawyer who represents a defendant in a trial court must always think about the possibility of an appeal, and act to protect the client's appellate rights in the event of a loss at trial by creating a trial record that includes appealable issues in the event an appeal becomes necessary.Representing Clients in State Court Appeal

-At the New Jersey, law firm of James S. Friedman, LLC, Mr. Friedman handles appeals from criminal convictions in the New Jersey Superior Court, as well as criminal convictions from State-level trial courts throughout the United States.Trial Issues That Lead to an Appeal
+At the New Jersey criminal appeals law firm of James S. Friedman, LLC, we handle appeals from criminal convictions in the New Jersey Superior Court, as well as criminal convictions from State-level trial courts throughout the United States.Trial Issues That Lead to an Appeal

 Many issues can arise at the trial court level that can be the basis for an appeal in a State criminal case.
 These issues include, but are not limited to:

 - Denial of a motion to suppress evidence;

 - Denial of a motion to suppress a defendant's statement to law enforcement;

 - Denial or a motion to admit evidence helpful to the defense;

 - Denial of a motion to dismiss the charges;

 - Evidence disappeared or was tampered with prior to trial;

 - New evidence materialized but was not disclosed to the defense attorney or used at trial;